ArjunRai1/LLaVA-Implementation/README.md

 ## 📖 Notes

-* This is a simplified, educational replication — not the full LLaVA scale.
+* This is a simplified replication of the model and not the full LLaVA scale.
 * Inspired by: [LLaVA GitHub](https://github.com/haotian-liu/LLaVA)
 * Models used: